preset-io/promptimize/docs/source/README.md

 AI more deterministic, or somewhat predictable, and allows builders to apply a hyperparameter tuning-type mindset and approach to prompt engineering.

+Any prompt-generator logic that's going to be let loose in the wild inside a product should be thoroughly tested and evaluated with "prompt cases" that cover the breath of what people may do in a product.

-In short, Promptimize allows you to generate and test prompts at industrial scale, so that you can confidently use them in the products you are building.
+In short, Promptimize allows you to test prompts at industrial scale, so that you can confidently use them in the products you are building.

 ## Information Architecture

 - **Prompt:** A Prompt instance is a certain test case, a single prompt with an associated set of evaluation functions to rate its success.
-- **Eval:** An evaluation function that reads the response and returns a success rate between `0` and `1`.
+- **Evaluation:** An evaluation function that reads the response and returns a success rate between `0` and `1`.
 - **Suite:** A Suite is a collection of Prompt; it's able to run things, accumulate results, and print reports about its collection of use cases.
+- **Report**: a report is the compiled results of running a certain prompt `Suite` or set of suites.
+Reports can be consumed, compared, and expanded.

 ## Principles

-- **Configuration as code:** All use cases, suites, and evaluations are defined as code, which makes it easy to dynamically generate all sorts of use cases and suites.
+- **Configuration as code:** All prompt cases, suites, and evaluations are defined as code, which makes it easy to dynamically generate all sorts of use cases and suites.
-- **Expressive**: a clean DSL that's to-the-point -> user prompt + assertions. the actually prompt creation logic lives in the derivative class of `Prompt`, so that we can have clean, dense files that contain nice `Suite`s
+- **Expressive**: a clean DSL that's to-the-point -> user prompt + assertions. the actually prompt creation logic lives in the derivative class of `PromptCase`, so that we can have clean, dense files that contain nice `Suite`s
 - **Support the iteration mindset:** making it easy for people to try things, get suggestions from the AI, adapt, compare, and push forward
 - **Extensibility:** the toolkit is designed to be extremely hackable and extensible.
 Hooks, extensions, high API surface.
+- **AI-powered:** the framework offers ways to expand your suites based on the examples that exists.
+Use AI to generate more prompt cases!

+## Interesting features / facts

+Listing out a few features you should know about that you can start using as your suites of prompts become larger / more complex

+* evaluation functions are assumed to return a value between 0 and 1. contrarily to unit tests, prompt cases aren't boolean
+* prompts can be assigned a `weight` (default 1) this enables you to define which prompts are more important than others for reporting purposes and suite evaluation
+* prompts can be assigned a `category`, this can be used in the reporting.
+  That helps understanding which categories are performing better than others, or are most affected by iterations
+* The `Prompt` class `pre_run` and `post_run` hooks if you want to do post-processing for instance.
+An example of that would be if you do a prompt that expects GPT to generate code, and you'd like actually say run that code and test it.
+In our SQL implementation, we run the SQL against the database for instance and get a pandas dataframe back, and allow doing assertions on the dataframe itself

 ## Setup